Peter Tuite

 In May 2020, concurrent with the completion of a new film of the Goldberg Variations (recorded in the Long Room Library of Trinity College Dublin) he was named Founding Fellow of the Glenn Gould Bach Fellowship awarded by the City of Weimar.
 As the joint creator of the Fellowship, he was appointed Founding Fellow in order to establish the Fellowship parameters, and through direct experience, to set its project milestones.
 He has since completed a series of innovative recordings and films exploring different perspectives on the late works of Johann Sebastian Bach - with the complete collection presented in September 2021 at a special exhibition featured in the Kessler Rooms of the State Museum of Weimar.
 He was afterwards named Custodian of the Fellowship in 2021.

 As a concerto soloist, he has worked with many renowned conductors from Andrei Boreyko to Courtney Lewis, from Colman Pearce to Gerhard Markson – with classical concerti forming a key part of his repertoire.
-At the same time, as a devoted chamber musician, he has collaborated with numerous artists, from Hakan Hardenberger to the Vanbrugh String Quartet, from Pekka Kuusisto to singers such as Robin Tritschler and Claudia Boyle.
+At the same time, as a devoted chamber musician, he has collaborated with numerous renowned artists, from Hakan Hardenberger to the Vanbrugh String Quartet, from Pekka Kuusisto to singers such as Robin Tritschler and Claudia Boyle.
 He was one of the regular artists that attended the International Piano Week in Montepulciano, Tuscany, and continues to engage in innovative projects that explore the repertoire in unique and path-breaking ways.
-Notable amongst these, is his recent project around the Art of Fugue, scheduled for completion in 2024, which involves multiple kinds of technical innovation.
+Notable amongst these, is his recent project around the Art of Fugue, scheduled for completion in 2025, which involves multiple kinds of technical innovation.

-With the Canadian composer and pianist Douglas Finch, he co-founded the New Lights Festival in London in 2018 - a major festival devoted to contemporary currents in music.
+With the Canadian composer and pianist Douglas Finch, he co-founded the New Lights Festival in London in 2018 - a college festival devoted to contemporary currents in music.
 The festival explores ideas of newness – from unique collaborations to new compositions, from innovative performance approaches to improvisatory works.
-The festival has continually expanded since its inception; and for this season (2024), in addition to those performances taking place at the historic King Charles Court at the Old Royal Naval College, performances will also take place at both the Cutty Sark in Greenwich and at the Albany Theatre in Deptford.
+The festival, which takes place at the history King Charles Court at the Old Royal Naval College, has continually expanded since its inception; and in line with this, in 2023 he also started the New Lights Forum – which involves in-depth interviews with artists and intellectuals and for which he serves as its first principal curator.

-In 2023, he also started the New Lights Forum – which involves in-depth interviews with artists and intellectuals and for which he serves as principal curator.
 Arising from his engagement with documentary form, he released Fugal Travels in 2020 – a contrapuntal radio documentary work which weaves together the voices of six eminent experts speaking about the music of JS Bach.
 The structure of the work was inspired by the six-part ricercare from the Musical Offering, using some of textures as an model for its construction.

 Educated at Trinity College Dublin, the University of Oxford and as a Fulbright Scholar at the Peabody Institute of the Johns Hopkins University, he subsequently went on to become Head of the Keyboard Faculty of the Royal Irish Academy of Music - one of the youngest such appointments in its 175-year history.
 Between 2015 and 2018, he was Head of Piano and Keyboard Instruments at Trinity Laban Conservatoire of Music and Dance in London and while continuing to serve on the faculty of both these institutions, was appointed Full Titled Professor of the RIAM in June 2021.
+In 2024, he was appointed for the second time, the Head of the Keyboard Faculty at the Royal Irish Academy of Music.

 He has given master classes around the world – from the United Kingdom to China, from Italy to Japan, from the United States to South Korea, and many other countries besides.
 Whilst, since 2016, he has served on numerous occasions, as External Specialist for the Royal College of Music in London and the Royal Conservatoire of Scotland in Glasgow.